Oblivionburn/OP_Engine/README.md

     - Some basic animation code for spritesheets with 4 directions of movement (can override Animator class for more)
       - Default usage expects spritesheet to have sprites facing South in first row, West in second row, East in third row, and North in fourth row
     - Boolean flags for Interacting, Unconscious, Dead, InCombat, and Travelling
+    - List of Memory object for tracking in-game events or recalling experiences in NPC dialogue

 ## JobManager
 - For central organization of Jobs (jobs not added to it by default)